tokenmill/beagle/README.md

 ![alt text](charts/st-throughput-per-sec.png)

 Max time spent per document has couple of spikes when processing a document takes ~1000ms.
 These spikes should have been caused either by GC pauses, or JVM deoptimizations.
-Aside from those spikes, max time ranges grows slowly from 15 ms to 72 ms.
+Aside from those spikes, max time ranges grows steadily from 15 ms to 72 ms as the dictionary size grows.

-Min time spent per document is fairly stable for any dictionary size and is about 0.45 ms. Most likely these are the cases when presearcher haven't found any candidate queries to run against the doc.
+Min time spent per document is fairly stable for any dictionary size and is about 0.45 ms. Most likely these are the cases when [Presearcher](https://lucene.apache.org/core/8_2_0/monitor/index.html) haven't found any candidate queries to run against the document.

 ![alt text](charts/st-min-max-per-doc.png)